cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - Add new domain for the project: `projectname.cncftest.io`.
 If using wildcard domain like `*.devstats.cncf.io` - this step is not needed.
 - Add Google Analytics (GA) for the new domain and update /etc/grafana.projectname/grafana.ini with its `UA-...`.
 - Review `grafana/copy_artwork_icons.sh apache/www/copy_icons.sh grafana/create_images.sh grafana/change_title_and_icons_all.sh` - maybe you need to add special case.
 Icon related scripts are marked 'ARTWORK'.
 - Copy setup scripts and then adjust them: `cp -R oldproject/ projectname/`, `vim projectname/*`.
+Some of them can be shared for all projects in `./shared/`.
-Update automatic deploy script: `./devel/deploy_all.sh`.
+- Update automatic deploy script: `./devel/deploy_all.sh`.
 - Copy `metrics/oldproject` to `metrics/projectname`.
 Update `./metrics/projectname/*_vars.yaml` files.
 - `cp -Rv scripts/oldproject/ scripts/projectname`, `vim scripts/projectname/*`.
 - `cp -Rv grafana/oldproject/ grafana/projectname/` and then update files.
 Usually `%s/oldproject/newproject/g|w|next`.
 Exception is the new projects Grafana port number.